My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Air fryer peaches are about to become your new favorite quick dessert/snack!
+Air fryer peaches are about to become your new favorite quick dessert and snack!
 No need to fire up the grill or turn on the oven for soft, sweet, fragrant, juicy cooked peaches.
-Here the peaches are paired with tahini, maple syrup, and cinnamon for an irresistible flavor combination that's healthy enough for breakfast!
-Ready in 15 minutes; vegan, GF, and free from oil and refined sugar.
+Here the peaches are paired with tahini, maple syrup, and cinnamon for an irresistible flavor combination that's delicious enough for dessert and healthy enough for breakfast!
+Ready in 15 minutes; vegan, GF, and no oil or refined sugar.

 Servings: 2 servings